gregschmit/rails-rest-framework/guide/02_routers/index.md

 ## Routing Behavior Details

-- `extra_actions` is aliased to `extra_collection_actions`; you can use either.
+- The actions from the controller's `actions` / `member_actions` store are routed automatically.
-- If an extra action specifies `path:`, the framework uses that as the URL segment; otherwise the action name is used.
+- If an action specifies `path:`, the framework uses that as the URL segment; otherwise the action name is used.
 Useful when you need a path that would collide with a method name.
-- `extra_actions` hash values may be a single method symbol, an array of methods, or a hash with `methods:`, `path:`, and `metadata:` (used for OpenAPI documentation).
+- When declaring an action, `methods` may be a single method symbol or an array of methods, with optional `path:` and `metadata:` (used for OpenAPI documentation).
 - The `options` action is always routed when the controller responds to it, so clients can fetch OpenAPI metadata for an endpoint with a regular `OPTIONS` request.
 - Built-in CRUD routes are skipped when:
   - The controller has no `model` set.
   - The action method is not defined on the controller.
-  - The action is listed in `excluded_actions`.
+  - The action has been removed via `remove_collection_action` / `remove_member_action`.
 - Bulk routes (`update_all`, `destroy_all`) are only added when both `model` and `bulk = true` are set on the controller.
-Individual bulk actions can be removed via `excluded_actions`.
+Individual bulk actions can be removed via `remove_collection_action`.